 Released in 2008, the Spiderwick Chronicles is the film that helped introduce the world to Freddie Highmore.

-Based on the novel by Holly Black and Tony DiTerlizzi, Highmore stars as Jared, a young boy who finds a field guide that allows him to see mythical creatures, including a fairy named Thimbletack.
+Based on Holly Black and Tony DiTerlizzi’s novel, Highmore stars as Jared, a young boy who finds a field guide that allows him to see mythical creatures, including a fairy named Thimbletack.

 Unfortunately, he also releases the Mulgarath and its goblin army.